Search: I Can Fix Up My Home

 Removing a Tree Stump

 That problematic tree in the yard has been cut down and you’ve hauled away all the branches.
 All that’s left now is that big tree stump sticking up out of the yard like a bad, aching molar.
+So how’re you going to remove it?
+For most of us it boils down to three choices.

 • Secondly, you could go to a local home improvement center and rent a tree grinder to tackle the job.
-That’s a superior choice but it involves renting a heavy piece of equipment.
+That’s a superior choice but it still involves renting a heavy piece of equipment.

 Stump Removal Tools Needed